jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 ### Hints

 * **Start early!** Completing part 4.1 is essential for the next parts.
-* If you need help, come to office hours for the TAs, or post your questions on Piazza.
+* If you need help, come to office hours for the TAs, or post your questions on {{site.data.course.discussion_site}}.

 ## Extra Credits (10 points)